ashk123/lainos-wp/README.md

 ### linux

-you can use make tool
+Compile & install manual

 ```text
 make
 sudo make install
 ```

-or you can use ./auto script, this script will manage everything about installation process
+Auto compile & install, you can use ./auto script for compiling and installing

+this script will manage everything about installation process

 ```text
 chmod +x auto ( if needed )